peass-ng/PEASS-ng/winPEAS/winPEASbat/README.md

 - [x] Windows Vault
 - [x] DPAPI Master Keys
 - [x] AppCmd.exe?
-- [x] Search for known registry to have passwords inside
+- [x] Search for known registry to have passwords and keys inside
 - [x] Search for known files to have passwords inside (can take some minutes)
 - [x] If *long*, search files with passwords inside
 - [x] If *long*, search registry with passwords inside